metabrainz/sir/docs/source/import.rst

 eagerly load the data from the database.

-The Query object is then passed to :func:`~sir.indexing.index_entity`, along with other parameters like an actual database session (in the form of a :class:`~sqla:sqlalchemy.orm.scoping.scoped_session` object) and a connection to the appropriate Solr cor (in the form of a :class:`solr:solr.Solr` object). :func:`~sir.indexing.index_entity` will then iterate over the results from the Query object, transform them into a dictionary (using :func:`~sir.indexing.query_result_to_dict`) and send the data to Solr.
+The Query object is then passed to :func:`~sir.indexing.index_entity`, along with other parameters like an actual database session (in the form of a :class:`~sqla:sqlalchemy.orm.scoping.scoped_session` object) and a connection to the appropriate Solr core (in the form of a :class:`solr:solr.Solr` object).
+:func:`~sir.indexing.index_entity` will then iterate over the results from the Query object, transform them into a dictionary (using :func:`~sir.indexing.query_result_to_dict`) and send the data to Solr.